-Many realtors suggest that potential homebuyer make a list of ‘must-haves’ and ‘nice-to-haves’ before they start their house hunt.
+Many realtors suggest that potential homebuyers make a list of ‘must-haves’ and ‘nice-to-haves’ before they start their house hunt.
 That’s a great idea, especially if you’re searching with another person like a spouse.
 This list will get both parties on the same page about features they both agree are imperative in the ideal home.
 Once you know the ‘must-haves’, don’t compromise on those or you’ll regret it later.
-If you must have four bedrooms, do not buy a house with less.
+If you must have four bedrooms, do not buy a house with fewer.
 If you must have a garage, don’t buy a house without one.

 Other examples might be a pool-sized yard, a specific school district, a quiet street, etc. Try to make this list include only the highest priority items and not ‘nice-to-haves’ which may include things like high ceilings, modern finishes, a patio cover, or new windows.

 In order to learn as much as possible about the neighborhood and surroundings of a potential home, you should carefully look at an aerial view of the area on Google maps.
 There is a wealth of information you can capture here.
 You can determine how close you are to schools, parks, houses of worship, stores, restaurants, etc. But more importantly, it can point out some of the negatives of the location.

 Specifically, you’re looking for anything that could create negatives in terms of noise, smell, crime, crowds, traffic, parking issues, etc. For example, you may want to check to see how close the home is to airports, busy streets, fire stations, hospitals, gas stations, nightclubs, manufacturing facilities, busy retail establishments, or anything else that might impact your lifestyle.